tumieK/Laser-Tag-Treasure-Hunt/The plan.md

 # Random notes:
-This website will be hosted on Render.
+This website will be hosted on Render (as opposed to Vercel).
 We'll give Render access to our github repo and it will give us a URL to access the website from.